yingzhengv5/scg/README.md

 • Careful use of form-check ensures the invalid-feedback class is on the same grid with the input that needs validation.
 Also, form-control and form-label make the form format look nicer.

-• For table display, I chose table-hover and table-bordered to make it stand out and used <thead> to fix the first row of the table.
+• For the table display, I chose 'table-hover' and 'table-bordered' to make it stand out and fixed the first row of the table.

 • For multiple select, I put a disabled and sticky-top option “Hold Ctrl to select multiple customers” to indicate to the user that they can select multiple customers.
 <br>